trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-get-into-the-zoo.md

 ## The International Animal Trade

 Starting from opportunistic purchases of smaller animals brought by travellers or sailors aboard ships from colonial trading posts to European ports, companies specialising in animal trade began to develop.
-Gradually, these expanded extensive networks of trappers and commercial agents throughout the European colonies and beyond, for a detailed account of which see [[story.Catching Animals]].
+Gradually, these expanded extensive networks of trappers and commercial agents throughout the European colonies and beyond, for a detailed account of which see [[story.catching-animals]].
 Their business model was founded on the system of colonial exploitation that was a necessary condition of European power over cheap local labour and the environment of other regions of the world.
 It was driven economically by the demand provided by European zoos.

 By the end of the 19th century, zoos could draw on a wide range of offerings from several professional dealers.
 Animals were auctioned off at annual sales fairs and in dealers' warehouses in ports.
 Some dealers informed zoo directors of their trapping plans ahead of time, or even took requests.
 The large trading houses such as Jamrach in London, Hagenbeck in Hamburg, or Reiche in Alfeld would often bundle their shipments in the area of origin and then supply several zoos – with a large number of animals dying in transit.
 This risk applied for charismatic mammals and marine animals alike.[^3]